arnolievens/trx/trx.md

 : receiver will wait <--timeout> msec for new input unless <--count> has been reached

 **-n**, **\--count** **\<count\>**
-: max number of lines to be read
+: max number of lines to be read per command

 **-d**, **\--device** **\<filename\>**
 : device config file, absolute path or the name of a unique file in $XDG\_CONFIG\_HONE $HOME/.trx or /etc/trx